-Is this adapter going to be compatible with all future Sony NEX cameras and all future Canon lenses?
+Is this adapter going to be compatible with all future cameras and all future Canon lenses?

 We are not sure.
-We are not licensed, approved or endorsed by Sony or Canon.
-Our Smart Adapter was developed independently without any involvement by Sony or Canon.
-We do not have complete specifications of the respective mount communication protocols and we are unable to foresee what will happen with every future Sony camera or Canon lens.
-The firmware stored inside our Smart Adapter is factory-upgradable.
+We are not licensed, approved or endorsed by Micro Four Thirds, Olympus, Panasonic, Sony or Canon.
+Our Smart Adapter was developed independently without any involvement by the aforementioned companies.
+We do not have complete specifications of the respective mount communication protocols and we are unable to foresee what will happen with every future camera or Canon lens.
+The firmware stored inside our Smart Adapter is upgradable.
 If a compatibility issue does arise in the future we will attempt our best to come up with a resolution.

 Does your adapter support Contax N lenses which have been modified to Canon EF mount by Conurus?

-Yes, our Smart Adapter™ and Speed Booster™ (for EF lens) support Contax N lenses which have already been converted to Canon EF mount by Conurus.
-However, autofocus is disabled for Contax N lenses.
+Yes, our Smart Adapter™ and Speed Booster® (for EF lens) support Contax N lenses which have already been converted to Canon EF mount by Conurus.
+However, autofocus is not supported for Contax N lenses.

 I intend to buy a NAM 1 to use my Contax 645 lenses on a NEX body.
 How is your development heading in this direction?